Former Taoiseach and President of Ireland is buried at his final resting place in Glasnevin Cemetery.

 As the shots ring out, standing by, the drummers and the trumpeters of the Band of the Western Command to sound the last post and reveille.

-Princess Grace Attends Funeral of Éamon de Valera (1975)
+Princess Grace attends the funeral of Éamon de Valera (1975)

 Mourners at Éamon de Valera's Funeral (1975)